harrisonp1223/harrisonp1223/README.md

 <a href="https://www.linkedin.com/in/harrisonleepearce"> <img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a>

 I'm currently an Investment Analyst at the City of San Jose Office of Retirement Services.
 I've worked as an Investment Analyst for about two and a half years, after graduating from Cal Poly SLO with an MS in Business Analytics.
-I'm interested in roles as an Equity Investment Analyst, Fixed Income Analyst, Investment Analyst, & Portfolio Management.
+I'm interested in roles as an Equity Investment Analyst, Fixed Income Analyst, & Investment Analyst.
 I've taken part in multiple analytical & industry collaborated projects that are outlined below as a part of my Master's Degree.
 Additionally, my technical skills and familiarity with programming platforms is listed.

 ## Technical Skills
 <p align='center'>